mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 - `Object` or `{}`
   Variables of these types can be assigned any object, array, or primitive value.
-  These types should be avoided.
+  Because primitive values can be assigned, these types should be avoided.

 Note that `undefined` and `null` cannot be assigned to variables of any of these types.